jdemartino78/vibe_coding_a2a_agent/A2A_Agent_Engine_Architecture_Guide.md

 **Why it matters:**
 This centralization promotes code reuse, reduces boilerplate, and ensures consistent implementation of fundamental cross-cutting concerns (like authentication, logging context, and inter-agent calls) across the entire multi-agent system.
 It makes the system more maintainable, scalable, and observable.

+### E. ADK-Native Context Management
+**Context:** Managing long conversations with Large Language Models (LLMs) can be expensive and slow due to increasing context window size.

+**The Solution:**
+We leveraged native ADK (Agent Development Kit) features by wrapping the `LlmAgent` in an `App` construct in `orchestrator/logic.py`.

+*   **Context Caching (`ContextCacheConfig`):** We moved the massive `ORCHESTRATOR_INSTRUCTION` to `static_instruction`.
+This allows the Gemini model to cache the system prompt, significantly reducing latency and cost for all subsequent turns in a conversation.
+*   **Event Compaction (`EventsCompactionConfig`):** We enabled a sliding-window summarizer.
+Every 5 turns, the ADK automatically compresses older conversation history into a concise summary while keeping recent messages raw.
+This prevents the context window from overflowing during long sessions.

+**Why it matters:** This transforms the agent from a simple chatbot into a production-ready system capable of handling infinite-length conversations efficiently and cost-effectively.

 ---

 ## 5. Lessons Learned & Framework Specifics